lumina-gov/laws/in_force/acts/economy.md

 - view bank accounts
 - set up joint accounts
 - set up business accounts
-- buy Lumias with foreign currency
+- buy Lumis with foreign currency
-- offer Lumias for sale for foreign currency and bidding.
+- offer Lumis for sale for foreign currency and bidding.

 ### Section 2: User System
 1. The Lumibank website shall integrate with Lumina’s central user system.
 Users should be able to login into the bank using their central user system account (OAuth scheme).
 Users may have a mobile number and email linked to their account, which they can assign a default bank account to for incoming transfers.